 In contrast the online casinos that were tested maintained a fixed RTP across all coin sizes, which means that the pay-out rate remains the same no matter how large or small a player bets.

-The bottom line is that online players can expect on average to have more spins, deals, or playtime for a given amount of money at an online casino than at a Vegas or Atlantic City casino, with the possible exception of those playing $25 and $100 slots at the nosebleed stakes.
+The bottom line is that real money online casino players can expect on average to have more spins, deals, or playtime for a given amount of money at an online casino than at a Vegas or Atlantic City casino, with the possible exception of those playing $25 and $100 slots at the nosebleed stakes.

 The study observes that the pay-out rate on the SlotsPlus slots averages almost 96 percent, for Nuworks it is closer to 95 percent, and at RTG it is around 94.5 percent for the video slots or 95 percent for the classic slots.